drmowinckels/drmowinckels.github.io/content/blog/2024/02-01_teaching-unlocks/index.md

 ### When your slides superimpose on eachother

-I make _alot_ of slides in Quarto (and in Xaringan before that), and somehow I never managed to toggle this very very fun thing before.
+I make _a lot_ of slides in Quarto (and in Xaringan before that), and somehow I never managed to toggle this very very fun thing before.
 Once we understood **why** it was happening, which wasn't my discovery, we had a good laugh about it, and the world made sense to me again.

 Basically what we experiences was that this qmd text